Inferring Properties of the ISM from Supernova Remnant Size Distributions: Introduction

 For decades, there have been several attempts to infer the properties of the ISM based upon SNR size distributions \citep{fus84, brk86, brk87, bad10, asv14}.
-This was motivated, in part, by an early analysis of size distributions in the Magellanic Clouds by \citet{mat83} in which the authors proposed a linear $N$--$D$ cumulative distribution, consistent with the free expansion phase and inconsistent with the Sedov phase.
+This was motivated, in part, by an early analysis of size distributions in the Magellanic Clouds by \citet{mat83} in which the authors observed a linear $N$--$D$ cumulative distribution, more consistent with the free expansion phase than Sedov phase.
 Assuming a single explosion energy and ISM density, this is at odds with a distribution ($N \sim D^{2.5}$) expected for the Sedov phase \citep{mat83}.
 Instead, a linear cumulative distribution is most consistent with the free expansion phase of evolution.
 Considering that free expansion takes place within a short time frame ($t_{FE} \sim 10^2$ yr), this interpretation seems unlikely.
 For example, the short timescale for the free expansion phase would suggest far fewer SNRs per galaxy than are actually observed.
 The SN rate for a typical $L^{*}$ galaxy is 1/100 years \citep{cap99,gig06,li11}, implying that if free expansion phase dominates, one should only observe $\sim 1 - 10$ SNRs per galaxy at any given time.
 Yet, SNR catalogs for nearby galaxies contain about 100 SNRs, which is more consistent if one considers the longer Sedov phase.

-A succinct explanation for rejecting the free expansion assumption can be found in a more recent analysis for the Small and Large Magellanic Clouds by \citet{bad10}.
-Since SNRs in free expansion can experience shock velocities up to $\sim 10^4$ km/s, those expanding to a diameter of up to 60 pc (a maximum first obtained by \citet{mat83}) would have thousand-year timescales.
+Shortly after the findings presented by \citet{mat83}, \citet{huh84} argued that those proposing a free expansion interpretation did not carefully consider how selection effects, explosion energies, or ISM densities could influence the diameter distributions and instead showed that a linear relationship was more consistent with Sedov evolution.
+No doubt influenced by this work, more contemporary analyses were provided for both M33 and M82 by \citet{ban10} and for the Small and Large Magellanic Clouds by \citet{bad10}. \citet{ban10} state that a linear cumulative distribution does not imply free expansion, if caused by a combination of SNR data expanding into different ambient densities.
+Similarly, since SNRs in free expansion can experience shock velocities up to $\sim 10^4$ km/s, those expanding to a diameter of up to 60 pc (a maximum first obtained by \citet{mat83}) would have thousand-year timescales.
 This result leads to both a highly-overestimated SN rate (as discussed earlier) and low-limit progenitor mass when compared to SNR data from any known galaxy \citep{mao10}.
 In light of these contradictions, contemporary views hold that most observed SNRs are in the Sedov phase of expansion \citep{lee14}.